Who Has the Most Receiving Yards and Touchdowns in NFL Playoff History?

 Jerry Rice has played in more NFL playoff games than any wide receiver in history

-As far as wide receivers go (by the way, we’re counting tight ends in all of this as well), Rice is obviously No. 1 on the list and is seven games clear of second place, a spot currently held by four players, which nicely rounds out the top five.
+As far as wide receivers go (by the way, we’re counting tight ends in all of this as well), Rice is obviously No. 1 on the list and is seven games clear of second place, a spot currently held by five players.

 - Jerry Rice: 29 games — San Francisco 49ers, Oakland Raiders, Seattle Seahawks